Upcoming events this week - EasternEye

 Where: Mattioli Arena, 12 Memory Lane, Leicester LE1 3UL

-What: A pre-Navratri event with of vibrant music and dancing, headlined by Bhoomi Trivedi.
+What: A pre-Navratri event with vibrant music and dancing, headlined by Bhoomi Trivedi.

 www.eventbrite.co.uk